Santa Rosa to allow low-income Fountaingrove rebuilders to apply for low-interest loans

 Her family is now dispersed and struggling financially.
 She’s living in San Jose with a teenage daughter while finalizing a divorce from her husband of more than 20 years.
 Her son still lives in Santa Rosa.

-Guevara doesn’t expect to have much leftover insurance money as a result of the divorce and hasn’t been working due to poor physical and mental health following multiple surgeries.
+Guevara doesn’t expect to have much leftover insurance money as a result of the divorce and hasn’t been working due to emotional trauma from the fires and past health problems.
 She recently learned that Santa Rosa was offering low-interest loans for rebuilding to low-income homeowners after securing about $1.2 million in state funding — but only for Coffey Park residents.

 She was confused and upset, feeling that her family would fit the bill if only they didn’t live in the more affluent Fountaingrove neighborhood.